pmborg/Gravity-is-the-4th-Dimension/README.md

 <blockquote data-start="1675" data-end="1764">
 <p data-start="1677" data-end="1764"><strong data-start="1677" data-end="1764">Space and time are not containers — they are relationships between physical events.</strong></p>
 </blockquote>
-<p data-start="1766" data-end="1822">This realization leads directly to the relational model.</p>﷯
+<p data-start="1766" data-end="1822">This realization leads directly to the relational model.</p>

 ---

-# 🌐 2.
-The Relational Universe
+## 🌐 2.
+Why the Classical Picture Fails

 > *“Objects have positions relative to other objects.”*
 > *“Movement is a change in relationships, not coordinates.”*